-An anal fistula is a small tunnel that develops between the end of the bowel and the skin near the anus (where poo leaves the body).
+An anal fistula is a small tunnel that develops between the end of the bowel and the skin near the opening of the bottom (anus).

-They're usually the result of an infection near the anus causing a collection of pus (abscess) in the nearby tissue.
+It’s usually caused by an infection near the anus, which results in a collection of pus (abscess) in the nearby tissue.

 When the pus drains away, it can leave a small channel behind.